Last Updated on August 7th, 2019

 While the application of butylated hydroxyanisole isn’t unique to Sensiclear, it is possible that the company uses it in a unique amount in the product.
 Perhaps the company is seeking to patent the use of a vitamin A stabilizer in a product that doesn’t contain any vitamin A. But isn’t it odd that the important active ingredient in an “all-natural” skin care product is a synthetic chemical?
 And this isn’t the only chemical in Sensiclear.

 Sensiclear’s cleanser, the list of ingredients on the label tells us, is made with sodium lauryl sulfate, also known as SLS.
 While many people do not react to SLS, up to 80% of adult women who have acne around the mouth or on the skin can clear up their blemishes just by avoiding all products that contain the chemical.
+Additionally, a study shows5 that younger adults are more prone to SLS-induced irritation in the face.
 For many people who have acne, the Sensiclear cleanser is as likely to cause acne (in the form of small red pimples) as it is to stop it.